 Finally, it would require a down payment on long-term measures to aid the working poor, those whose lives have become organized by the inner logic of the Interstate Highway Act – for example, the drive-’til-you-qualify homeowners who are hardest hit by high prices of gasoline.

 All of that would add up to quite enough spending to get the economy moving again.
-The US is not facing a Great Depression or anything like it – only a case of nerves, arising from a confusion of aims.
+The

 American dependence on foreign oil would be reduced.
 The nation’s temptation to foreign wars would diminish.
 The new measures would be largely self-financing.
 Revenues would flow to government, to be spent on the US share of the massive subsidies necessary to enable poorer nations to harmonize their own carbon taxes.